If you’re like most women going through perimenopause and menopause, holiday stress is as common as hot flashes.

 Hierarchy is how your autonomic nervous system responds to those cues by staying engaged, organized, and emotionally grounded (ventral vagal).
 By amping up your sympathetic response to mobilize and protect yourself (fight or flight).
 Or by collapsing and shutting down to “just get through” the event (dorsal).

-The third part of the autonomic system response to stress and mental health is co-regulation or the need to connect with others (people and pets) who offer a sense of safety through their regulated nervous system.
+The third part of the autonomic system response to stress is co-regulation or the need to connect with others (people and pets) who offer a sense of safety through their regulated nervous system.
 Deb Dana, explains co-regulation as a biological, imperative, life-long need.
 Co-regulation allows us to have more compassion for ourselves, other people, and the world around us.

 Your thinking brain likes to make sense of what’s being perceived through neuroception, it creates stories about your experience.
 Like the story you tell yourself about why your holiday outfit from last year doesn’t fit this year, or the story I told myself about walking into the concert with a man who has a history in the tinny mountain town we call home.
 How does neuroception work in your body?